acehotel33/bootdev-gator/README.md

 # Gator

 Gator is a command-line application that manages user interactions and RSS feed aggregation.
-It includes features like user login, registration, feed management, and periodic RSS feed aggregation.
+It includes features like user login, registration, feed management, and automatic RSS feed aggregation.

 ## Features

 - **User Management**: Register, log in, reset users, and fetch user details.
-- **RSS Feed Management**: Add feeds, follow/unfollow feeds, and periodically scrape RSS feeds.
+- **RSS Feed Management**: Add feeds, follow/unfollow feeds, and scrape RSS feeds.
 - **Postgres Integration**: Connects to a PostgreSQL database to store user, feed, and post data.
 - **Command-line Interface**: Run various commands to manage users, feeds, and posts.